vinivendra/Gryphon/contributing.md

 ### Setting up the environment on Linux and Docker

 Since Linux and Docker don't have access to Xcode, the setup is pretty much the same for both.
-Start by cloning the repository if you haven't done it yet, either directly or through a fork you own.
+Start by cloning the repository if you haven't done it yet, either directly or through a fork you own (if you don't know what a fork is, read one of the tutorials on making a pull request, like [this one](http://www.firsttimersonly.com/) or [this one](http://makeapullrequest.com/)).
 Remember to use the `development` branch if you want to change code and the `gh-pages` branch if you want to change the website.

 ```` bash
 $ git clone https://github.com/vinivendra/Gryphon.git --branch development